tintin10q/csai_ml_final_summary/ML_final_summary.md

       You can use different ones for different types of data.

 # Decision Trees
+With this technique the idea is build a large logic tree made out of questions about the input data.
+Each question is a node in the tree.
+The answer to a question decides which node you should go to next.
+For example: Is the feature larger than 32?
+If yes go left if no go right.
+Going left or right is called **branching** or **traversing** the tree.
+A node only askes **one question about one feature**.
+At the end of the tree there are no question anymore and just your label.
+This node is also called a **leaf**.

-With this technique the idea is build a large logic tree that will at the end give you the label of an input.
-Kind of like having a lot of if/elif/else statements.
+This technique is like having a lot of if/elif/else statements.
 You get the label by traversing the tree one node at the time by answering boolean questions about a feature in you data.
-For example: Is the feature larger then 32?
-If yes go left if no go right.
+A nice advantage of this is that decision trees are not at all a black box as you basically have the if statements checking your inputs after you made the model.
+This makes it easier to share the model.

 ![Left or right](simple%20tree.png)

+> Because the tree is made out of binary questions you don't have to do anything to your data to use it.
+So you don't have to convert categorical data to something numerical or anything like that as the tree can just directly ask something about a categorical feature.
+For instance, you can just ask: is the color red?
+Yes or No. The same thing for numerical values.
+>
+>This is really great as it reduces the preprocessing and it is intuitive.

-This is like playing guess who.
+Decision trees are a bit like playing guess who:

 ![Guess who](guesswho.png)

 If you go left you might get to a different question as when you would have gone right.
-Going left or right is called **branching**.
 Everytime you branch the tree the **depth** of the tree grows.
 You want the least depth while separating the data as much as possible.
-At the end of the tree there is no question anymore and just your label.
-This node is also called a **leaf**.
+A

 ![More complicated tree](complicated_tree.png)

 > All decision boundaries are perpendicular to the feature axes, because at each node a decision is made about one feature only.
 So if you see strait lines it is probably a decision tree.

 The goal behind decision trees is to get the best branching.
-You get the best branching based on the order you check the features.
-This is expressed in the **attribute value** WHAT IS THIS
+You get the best branching based on the order you check the features and the thresholds you check for.

 You want to split as much "area" as possible like this:

 ![Each test/node layer in the tree splits your data further.
 Left is dept 1, Right is depth 2](tree_boundary.png)

-> Every depth increase the amount of decision boundary lines increases with depth as well if that makes sense.
+> Every depth increases the amount of decision boundary lines increases with depth as well if that makes sense.
 This is because every depth down creates exponentially more paths.
 You are making your decision boundary and eliminating labels as you go along
 > ![Dept 1](tree_depth1.png) ![Dept 2](tree_depth2.png) ![Dept 9](tree_depth9.png)

 #### Example